-I first came across the idea of thinking in bits in Nicholas Negroponte‘s 1995 book Being Digital, in which he talks about the limitations, the cost, of moving information around as atoms and how information would soon be converted from atoms to bits.
+I first came across the idea of thinking in bits in Nicholas Negroponte‘s 1995 book Being digital.
+In the book, Negroponte talks about the limitations, the cost, of moving information around as atoms – paper books, CDs, DVDs, snail mail, you get the idea – and how information would soon be converted from atoms to bits.
 The immediately obvious implication is that it now becomes essentially free to move and share information as bits.

 I finally realized one day that the problem has become not, “How do we remember all this knowledge that we’ve learned?” but rather, “How do we forget all this knowledge we’ve accumulated that we no longer need so we can focus on what we do need?”